Check the frequency - European appliances run at 50Hz (cycles per second), while US appliances expect 60Hz.

 There are many websites online that one can purchase commercial appliances from.
 Among them are Everything Kitchen, Sears Outlet, Sears, Sears Commercial, and GE Appliances.

 John Howard invented the electrical outlet in 1924.
 Prior to his invention lamp bulb plugs were used to connect various household appliances.

 both ac is an outlet and dc appliances is using batteries

 The Atlantic ocean and the Arctic ocean connect threw a outlet.
 This outlet is called the Bearing Straight, not only does it connect them but it is navigable.

 In general, no, European appliances will not work in the US.
 Small appliances will have a Eurocord plug, which expects 230 volts and 50 Hz.
 With a transformer, you can convert a US outlet to a Euro outlet, but for many appliances the difference between 50 Hz and 60 Hz will prevent them working in the US.

-If I connect 110v xbox one to a 220v outlet what will burn will the power supply burn or will the Xbox one burn?
+If you connect 110V xbox one to a 220V outlet, only the power supply will burn and not the Xbox one.